 Crispy Rosemary Hummus

-Place the oil in a small skillet over high heat.
+- Place the oil in a small skillet over high heat.
 Once smoking, flash-fry the rosemary sprigs for 30 seconds per side.
 Remove and place on a paper towel, reserving the olive oil.

-Place the garbanzo beans in the food processor with the yogurt, rosemary-infused oil, lemon juice, garlic, salt and pepper.
+- Place the garbanzo beans in the food processor with the yogurt, rosemary-infused oil, lemon juice, garlic, salt and pepper.
 Puree to desired consistency.

-Pull the crispy rosemary leaves off the stems and place them in the food processor.
+- Pull the crispy rosemary leaves off the stems and place them in the food processor.
 Pulse until the rosemary has worked through the hummus.

 Making this recipe?
-Why not take a quick shot and share it on Instagram!
-Make sure to tag it #ASpicyPerspective so we can see what you’re cooking!
+Follow us on Instagram and tag @ASpicyPerspective so we can share what you’re cooking!